Welcome to Moringa in Hawaii

-Also locally (in Hawai‘i) known as Malunggay, Kalamunggay, Morungay, Marunngay, or many other version of that name, depending which language of the Philippines influenced the name for ‘Moringa’ you first encountered.
+Locally (here in Hawai‘i) known as Malunggay, Kalamunggay, Morungay, Marunngay, or other version of that name, depending which language of the Philippines influenced the name for ‘Moringa’ you first encountered.

 Moringa, or more precisely first and foremost Moringa leaves, have been a part of the every day meals in the Philippines for centuries.
 Moringa is widely grown in front and backyards and eaten in the Filipino community across the islands in Hawai‘i.

-“Moringa“, the English word widely used (also on this website), is borrowed from the Latin scientific name, Moringa oleifera.
-Moringa oleifera is is eaten worldwide in many cultures for centuries, but is just one out of 13 varieties of Moringa.
+“Moringa“, the English word widely used (on this website), is borrowed from the Latin scientific name, Moringa oleifera.
+Moringa oleifera is eaten worldwide in many cultures for centuries, but is just one out of 13 varieties of Moringa.
 If you read or hear of claims about the new ‘Moringa superfood’ or ‘supergreen’, they always talk about Moringa oleifera.

 The tiny leaflets of the Moringa leaves can be cooked like any other leafy vegetable.